Old soldiers never die

+The joke has been applied in other military contexts, such as the title of a paper presented at a 1996 IEEE conference on radar systems: Old radar types never die, they just phased array.

 In a 1980 interview with Barbara Walters on ABC's program 20/20, former president Richard Nixon paraphrased MacArthur and the catchphrase for himself by saying "Old politicians usually die, but they never fade away."

-In Sting's 2016 album "57th & 9th", the second single, “50,000”, contains the line of verse “Rock stars don't ever die, they only fade away” as a tribute to Prince, David Bowie, Glenn Frey, and Lemmy Kilmister.
+In Sting's 2016 album 57th & 9th, the second single, "50,000", contains the line of verse "Rock stars don't ever die, they only fade away" as a tribute to Prince, David Bowie, Glenn Frey, and Lemmy Kilmister.

 The song was recorded by Bing Crosby during a broadcast of his radio show in 1951 and later released on Decca Records.